Coalescing Operation in PHP (for Default Values)

 (isset($a) && ! $a) || $a = 'b';

-In regard to the middle one, we are taking advantage of OR/AND’s lower operator precedence, removing the need for brackets (found in the last one).
-I should point out however, that mixing the two can be a recipe for debug-hell, and it would be best practise to maintain expressing such statements using && and ||.
+Regarding the middle example, we are taking advantage of the lower operator precedence of OR/AND, thereby removing the need for brackets (as seen in the last example).
+I should point out, however, that mixing the two can be a recipe for debugging difficulties, and it would be best practice to continue expressing such statements using && and ||.